-If you are thinking of having your HVAC system replaced, maybe you should consider switching to an RTU HVAC system, especially if it is a commercial property in question.
+If you are thinking of having your HVAC system replaced, maybe you should consider switching to an hvac rtu system, especially if it is a commercial property in question.

 What is an RTU HVAC System?